qmk/qmk_firmware/docs/quantum_painter.md

 bool qp_flush(painter_device_t device);
 ```

 The `qp_flush` function ensures that all drawing operations are "pushed" to the display.
-This should be done as the last operation whenever a sequence of draws occur, and guarantees that any changes are applied.
+This should be done as the last operation whenever a sequence of draws occur to guarantee that any changes are applied.

 ::: warning
-Some display panels may seem to work even without a call to `qp_flush` -- this may be because the driver cannot queue drawing operations and needs to display them immediately when invoked.
+Some display panels may seem to work even without a call to `qp_flush` — this may be because the driver cannot queue drawing operations and needs to display them immediately when invoked.
 In general, calling `qp_flush` at the end is still considered "best practice".
 :::

 ```c